Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Lensed kilonova counterparts: lightcurves and observing strategy

-These features of our reference lightcurves are robust to changing the chirp mass and mass ratio of the lensed NS-NS merger from which the lensed kilonova emission emanates.
+The features of our reference lightcurves are robust to changing the chirp mass and mass ratio of the lensed NS-NS merger from which the lensed kilonova emission emanates.
 In Figure~\ref{fig:qmchirp} we show that varying chirp mass in the range $0.9<\mathcal{M}<1.8\,\rm M_\odot$ affects the apparent magnitude at peak brightness by $\ls0.5$ magnitudes, and that the slope of the lightcurves within the first two days post NS-NS merger is not significantly altered by variations in chirp mass.
-We also show that more extreme mass ratio margers produce brighter kilonovae with lightcurves that fade more slowly that those with $q\simeq0.9-1$, under the assumption that the fraction of ejecta shock-heated by the GRB jet is independent of $q$.
-Basing our reference lightcurves on $q=0.9$ is therefore conservative in the context of considering optical follow-up observing strategies in Section~\ref{sec:obsstrategy}.
+We also show that more extreme mass ratio margers produce brighter kilonovae with lightcurves that fade more slowly than those with $q\simeq0.9-1$, under the assumption that the fraction of ejecta shock-heated by the GRB jet is independent of $q$. {However, in mergers with smaller mass ratios the bulk of the ejecta may be in the tidal plane, so this assumption may not hold if the GRB jet does not interact with such ejecta.
+Nevertheless, the most extreme mass ratio considered here ($q=0.5$) still has an observer frame duration of $d<2\,\rm days$, and thus our conclusion that lensed kilonovae are faster than all other transients is robust to variations in $q$.} Basing our reference lightcurves on $q=0.9$ is therefore conservative in the context of considering optical follow-up observing strategies in Section~\ref{sec:obsstrategy}.

-Basing our reference lightcurves on the most probable distances and redshifts derived from our lens models is convenient, however the distributions shown in Figure~\ref{fig:contours} are broad.
-This begs the question of how sensitive our reference lightcurves are to these distributions.
-Sensitivity to $\tD$ for a given $D$ is relatively straightforward to deal with, because the faintness of lensed kilonovae implies that it is only sensible to follow-up the candidate lensed NS-NS mergers with smaller sky localization uncertainties, as discussed in more detail in Section~\ref{sec:obsstrategy}.
+Basing our reference lightcurves on the most probable distances and redshifts derived from our lens models is convenient, however the distributions shown in Figure~\ref{fig:contours} are broad. {We therefore examine the sensitivity of our reference lightcurves to these distributions}.
+Sensitivity to $\tD$ for a given $D$ is relatively straightforward to deal with, because the faintness of lensed kilonovae implies that it is only sensible to follow-up the candidate lensed NS-NS mergers with relatively small sky localization uncertainties.
 Better localized GW detections are located at smaller distances than worse localised detections \citep{Petrov2021}, which implies smaller $\tD$ for a given $D$, and thus larger lens magnification and brighter kilonovae.
-Therefore, when observing strategy considerations are folded in, it can be seen that basing the reference lightcurves on the peak distances and redshifts is conservative.
+Therefore, when observing strategy considerations are folded in, basing the reference lightcurves on the peak distances and redshifts is conservative.